-Expanding Engineering Limits: Culture, Diversity and Gender
+Expanding Engineering Limits: Culture, Diversity and Gender - Lecture Part

 Intended Learning Outcomes

 They are able to develop and express own opinions and ideas, verbalise and reflect it in discussions.
 Students can also concretise and explicate them in oral presentations as well as in written elaborations on a basic level.

 Students are able to reflect and evaluate their acquired knowledge and learning insights.
 They can identify, analyse and evaluate gender and diversity perspectives in engineering.
 They can also envision new engineering processes, practices and cultures, which reflect new or expanded perspectives on gender, diversity and culture.

 The relation between engineering sciences, social and cultural aspects as well as gender and diversity perspectives conveyed in the course reflect the close links between engineering sciences and the SDGs 5, 10, 11 and 13.
 In combination with the versatile teaching methods of the course, students acquire not only knowledge and understanding, but also the ability to reflect on, apply and transfer their knowledge to new contexts.
 In their future work as engineers, they can thus pursue the Sustainable Development Goals by applying a comprehensive, interdisciplinary view of engineering sciences and engineering problems.

 Explore all teaching and research activities at GDI concerning these goals: